ldmarz/nlp-scripts/README.md

 ### Zero-Shot Classification

 The zero_shot_classifier.py script applies a zero-shot classification pipeline with the facebook/bart-large-mnli model to classify text inputs into multiple categories.
 The model assesses the likelihood of each input belonging to predefined categories and assigns it to those that exceed a specified confidence threshold.
 The output is a CSV file where each text input is accompanied by its assigned categories and corresponding confidence scores.

+### Embeddings with OpenAI
+The embeddings_openai.py script demonstrates how to generate embeddings for text using OpenAI's API.
+It uses the OpenAI SDK to fetch embeddings for a set of example texts.
+The script then uses cosine similarity to find the most similar text from the examples to a given query.
+This approach showcases the capability of embeddings to capture semantic meaning and find related content based on context.

 ## Contributing